nav-8288/NSF-Blockchain-Project/STATUS_UPDATES.md

 The main analysis process would stay similar.
 The platform used to collect or query the data may change, but the PostgreSQL analysis, repeated address queries, address label table, and category breakdown approach can still be reused.

 Before moving further with AWS, I need to confirm whether I should use AWS Educate, AWS Free Tier / credits, or a UB-approved AWS setup.
+I also need to confirm whether the next direction should be AWS setup, continued local PostgreSQL analysis, or multiple smaller blockchain analyses.

 ### Next Steps

 * Confirm the preferred AWS route with Dr. Ramamurthy before setting up a full AWS workflow.
 * Pause additional BigQuery work until the platform direction is clearer.
 * Continue using the exported CSVs and local PostgreSQL database for analysis that has already been completed.
+* Discuss whether the project should shift toward multiple smaller blockchain analyses instead of only large-scale transaction datasets.
+* Ask what type of smaller analyses would be most useful for the project, such as exchange/custody movement, staking activity, DeFi contracts, wallet classification, or unusual transaction patterns.